The UK is still in the midst of a partial nationwide lockdown, in response to the coronavirus pandemic.

 - some non-essential shops, including garden centres, reopening

 - some leisure facilities where social distancing is possible reopening – including golf courses

-Technically, the UK is still in lockdown as of today (26th May), with many people still working from home and some leisure venues still not reopening in Northern Ireland and Wales.
+Technically, the UK is still in a form lockdown as of August 3, with many people still working from home and some leisure venues still not reopening in Northern Ireland and Wales.

 When will the UK lockdown end – how long will the UK lockdown rules stay in force?

-The Prime Minister told MPs he wants a fast-track return to “near- normality” by July, in mid-May.
+The Prime Minister told MPs he wants a fast-track return to “near- normality” by July.

-However, England’s chief medical officer Professor Chris Whitty, explained last week that we may well need to have social distancing measures in place for the rest of the year.
+However, England’s chief medical officer Professor Chris Whitty, explained that we may well need to have social distancing measures in place for at least the rest of the year.
 He revealed that this is because the only real way out of the pandemic is finding a vaccine or treatment, which likely won’t be for some time.

 Chris said, “In the long run, the exit from this is going to be one of two things, ideally.
 A vaccine, and there are a variety of ways they can be deployed… or, and or, highly effective drugs so that people stop dying of this disease even if they catch it, or which can prevent this disease in vulnerable people.

 “Until we have those, and the probability of having those any time in the next calendar year is incredibly small, and I think we should be realistic about that.

 “We’re going to have to rely on other social measures, which of course are very socially disruptive as everyone is finding at the moment.
 But until that point, that is what we will have to do.”